Abandoned & Little-Known Airfields:

 The runways remained otherwise intact, as did the hangars & other airport buildings.

 There were no aircraft visible on the field.

 Tom Johnstone reported, “I moved to South Central Pennsylvania in 1975.

 Traveling on Carlisle Pike we passed a building that looked like an old airplane control tower.”

 Cumberland Valley Airport was no longer depicted at all on the 1980 USGS topo map.

-A circa 2006 aerial view shows that several buildings have been built over the site of Taylor Field,
+A 1994 USGS aerial view showed that 2 large warehouses had been built over the southern portion of Taylor Field.

 A circa 2006-2010 aerial view looking south at the former Taylor Field control tower building (the same building depicted in the 1950 photo).